 Grasping the scale and scope of 'really – REALLY'– big' took a while.
-In the summer 2020, friend and collaborator Sean Madden of SPMDesign had called to gauge my interest in this project, but Covid restrictions at the time meant that I was not initially allowed to tour the site in person.
+In the summer 2020, I picked up a call gauging my interest in this project, but Covid restrictions at the time meant that I was not initially allowed to tour the site in person.
 My first understandings of the available canvas – nine planes across the AES Huntington Beach power facility – were via images found online and in shared drone footage.
 This introduction was not a bad way to meet.
 With a birds-eye perspective from the get-go, I was able to think about the work as one digestible whole.
 I loved the way the architecture sat on the distant horizon, blending and popping all at once.
 Façades on the structure, façades in the water.
 A meandering idea.
 A colorful gesture.
 Also: the way an overloaded printmaking brayer tool can create a pattern that looks like reflection or corrugation.
 Palm trees.
 Soundtracks inspired by Surf City, watery things, gardens, and blue.
 The opportunity to float massive Matilijia poppies in a marsh.

 Digging in and soaking up any potentially relevant or inspiring information about the surrounds of a site specific project is pure fun, and always reminds me of old-school high-school debate team summer research camp.
 I began this project with investigations into the flora and fauna of the area, and immediately learned that a swarm of butterflies can be called – a kaleidoscope !
 This makes sense: there is disorienting and overwhelming beauty in the abstraction of colorful wings swooping and floating en-masse.